-As regards employees' tax, eighty per cent (80%) of the allowance is generally subject to the deduction of PAYE on a monthly basis.
-However, in the event that an employer is satisfied that at least 80% of the use of the vehicle for a year of assessment will be for business purposes, only 20% of the travel allowance or advance is included as remuneration and is subject to employees' tax on a monthly basis.
+As regards employees' tax, 80% of the allowance is generally subject to the deduction of employees' tax on a monthly basis.
+However, if an employer is satisfied that at least 80% of the use of the vehicle for a year of assessment will be for business purposes, only 20% of the travel allowance or advance is included as remuneration and is subject to the deduction of employees' tax on a monthly basis.

 While 80% of any travel allowance granted to a player would generally be treated as remuneration subject to employees' tax, this is not necessarily the amount that is taxable in the player's hands.
 The travel allowance granted to a player need only be included in the player's taxable income to the extent that it is not expended on business travel.
-In order to determine the cost incurred by the player on travelling for business, the player is required to keep accurate records of business travel (often referred to as a logbook).
+In order to determine the cost incurred by the player on travelling for business purposes, the player is required to keep accurate records of business travel (which may be in the form of a logbook).
 Two methods may be used to calculate the deduction - the player can choose either of the two methods described below: